Day Trip Guide: MONA Tasmania + Hobart Ferry to MONA

 This is what I love about art, and whether you choose to include Hobart’s MONA museum in your Tasmania itinerary or not, I think we can all agree that Tasmania is very privileged to be the home of this world famous attraction.

-- How to Get to MONA
+How to Get to MONA

-Hobart MONA Museum Day Trip: Your perfect itinerary
+Hobart MONA Museum Day Trip Itinerary

 A Hobart MONA Museum day trip is the perfect way to spend your time when visiting Tasmania’s bustling little capital city – nestled between the mountain and the River Derwent.